rjames187/notes/programming/data_abstractions.md

 Instances of primitive built-in objects are typically immutable.

 Mutable objects represent values that change over time.

+## Object-Oriented Programming

+Like functions, classes create abstraction barriers between the use and representation of data.

+Objects respond to behavioral requests and have local state.

+Objects abstract the complexity of both state and behavior.

+A class is a template.
+An object is an instance of a class.